Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

         issuance_key = Sum[ScalarHash(P_i)·P_i, for i = 1..N]

-  4. The resulting key is encoded as standard EdDSA public key.
+  4. The resulting key is encoded as a standard EdDSA public key ([RFC8032](https://tools.ietf.org/html/rfc8032)).
 3. If the issuance program is defined by **M-of-N multisig condition** or an **arbitrary issuance program**, API returns an error.
 Support for threshold issuance keys or more complex configurations may be introduced in future versions of the SDK.

 The result of executing `signing_instructions` is a valid list of `arguments` satisfying the `issuance_program` in the context of an [asset issuance choice](blockchain.md#asset-issuance-choice).